Streamlinelv/cartbounty/readme.txt

 = How to enable email notifications about abandoned carts? =

-This version does all the hard work of collecting the data and presenting it to you, it is simple and efficient.
-You will have to manually check newly abandoned carts.
-If you would like to receive automated email notifications and automate abandoned cart recovery using MailChimp or ActiveCampaign, please visit our Pro [WooCommerce save abandoned carts](https://www.cartbounty.com "WooCommerce save abandoned carts") plugin version.
+Once the cart is saved and is considered as abandoned (after 1 hour of inactivity), you will get a notification about it in your email.
+You will not be notified about previously abandoned carts.

+You can set the following notification intervals:

+* Every 10 minutes
+* Every 20 minutes
+* Every 30 minutes
+* Every hour
+* Every 2 hours
+* Every 3 hours
+* Every 4 hours
+* Every 5 hours
+* Every 6 hours
+* Twice a day
+* Once a day
+* Once every 2 days
+* Disable notifications

+Default notification interval is “Every hour”.
+You also have the option to disable notifications in case you ever get tired of them ;)

+Please also note how WordPress handles Cron job that is responsible for sending out email notifications.
+Scheduled actions can only be triggered when a visitor arrives on a WordPress site.
+Therefore, if you are not getting any traffic on your website you will not receive any e-mail notifications until a visitor lands on your website.

 = How to send automated abandoned cart recovery emails? =

-The free version of our plugin allows collecting abandoned carts and you will be able to get in touch with your visitors manually.
+The free version of CartBounty does all the hard work of saving abandoned shopping carts and presenting them to you, it is simple and efficient.
-If you would like to [send your visitors automated abandoned cart recovery emails via MailChimp or ActiveCampaign](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please take a look at our Pro version.
+If you would like to [send your visitors automated abandoned cart recovery emails via MailChimp or ActiveCampaign](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.

 [MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.
 And [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.